On the spot - take action immediately

 - It all starts with a genuine kōrero.
 From there the Marae leaders can consider their plan of action.
 Following this, a strategy or policy can be developed and implemented.

-Types of Marae policies on alcohol
+Examples of Marae policies on alcohol

 Following tikanga wananga (a discussion on Marae customs and protocols), Marae have implemented policies that include: